 The most significant difference between bacon and pancetta is that the latter is almost never smoked, but they are often used in much the same way, that is as a flavor additive to other dishes, especially soups and sauces.
 In her excellent book, Prosciutto, Pancetta, and Salame (Ten Speed Press), author Pamela Sheldon Johns points out that pancetta basically is made two different ways (although many subtle regional differences exist as well): In a slab that is used almost exclusively for flavoring other foods, and the rolled type that often finds itself as part of an antipasto selection or in the delicious and simple panini, or little sandwiches that are found throughout Italy.
 The kind of rolled pancetta that is made in Italy can be eaten as is without cooking, or at least the Italians are not afraid to eat it.
 The kind that is made in the United States and Canada needs to be cooked.
 That fact doesn’t seem to be a product of our squeamishness towards raw-looking food.
 Most chefs and knowledgeable food people agree that domestic pancetta should always be cooked before it is eaten.

 Johns described the process in which pancetta is made.
 “From region to region the name changes, but the flavor is always a pleasant combination of sweet and salty.
 The usual curing method is to coat it with salt or soak it in brine for a week to ten days, then rinse it with wine vinegar and reseason with salt and pepper.
 It is then aged for at least thirty days in a temperature- and humidity-controlled place.
 Some versions are also smoked.”
-Johns goes on to describe several regional variations, almost none of which are imported to the United States, but that by all means should be sought out when traveling in Italy.
+Johns goes on to describe several regional variations, almost none of which are imported to the United States, but that, by all means, should be sought out when travelling in Italy.

 Spain also makes a version of bacon, or more accurately, pancetta, called tocino de pancetta.
 The word pancetta comes from pancia, meaning “belly,” and either the Spanish version was learned from Italians (or Romans) or they both stem from the original Latin.
 Either way, this type of curing of pork is common throughout European countries where pigs are a dominant source of food.
 Originally, all this would have occurred in the winter months when the temperature would protect the meat during the initial stages of curing.
 With modern refrigeration, of course, curing can go on throughout the year, both here and in Europe.